 đź“‚ How to Reopen Client Tasks (and What Happens to Uploaded Files)

-When a client uploads a file to a Client Task, that file remains attached to the task — as long as the task is reopened and commented on, rather than edited.
+When a client uploads a file to a Client Task, that file becomes part of Client Hub’s file system and remains attached to the task unless it is removed or deleted.

 Below is exactly how files behave and what to watch for when working with reopened tasks.